-In order to prove Theorem \ref{main-1}, we are to construct in this section a particular tau-function $\tau_{\mathrm{top}}$ for the FVH which has a genus expansion of the form~\eqref{jet-expansion-z}, and to prove in the next section that it satisfies the Virasoro constraints $L_k\tau_{\mathrm{top}}=0,\ k\ge 0$.
-Then Theorem \ref{main-1} in the rational case follows from the uniqueness theorem of the loop equation that was proven in~\cite{LYZZ}.
-The theorem for the general case can be proved from the one for the rational case by using a continuation argument.
+In order to prove Theorem~\ref{main-1}, we are to construct in this section a particular tau-function $\tau_{\mathrm{top}}$ of the FVH which has the genus expansion and satisfies the same technical conditions, and to prove in the next sections that it satisfies the Virasoro constraints $L_k\tau_{\mathrm{top}}=0$, $k\ge 0$.
+Then Theorem~\ref{main-1} in the rational case follows from the uniqueness theorem of the loop equation that was proved in~\cite{LYZZ}.
+The theorem for the general case will be proved from the one for the rational case by using a continuation argument.